worldbank/wb-reproducible-research-repository/resources/reproducibility_report_template/README.md

 ## Getting Started

+To start a new report, open the template in Overleaf, make a copy by clicking "Menu" > "Copy Project", and rename it `reproducibility_report_[PID]`, where `[PID]` is the package ID (e.g. `RR_WLD_2026_500`).
+Do not edit the template directly.

-1. Open `main.tex` in a LaTeX editor
+1. Open `main.tex` in your LaTeX editor.
-2. Update the header information (lines 103-105):
+2. Update the header information (lines 103–105):
-   - Replace "An incredibly cool title" with the paper title
+   - Replace "An incredibly cool title" with the paper title.
-   - Replace "RR_WLD_2026_500" with the actual Package ID
+   - Replace `RR_WLD_2026_500` with the actual package ID.
-   - Add your name
+   - Add your name.
-   - The date will auto-generate
+   - The date will auto-generate.

 ## Section 1: Main Findings